andreyorst/SimpleSnippets.vim/.github/ISSUE_TEMPLATE/Bug_report.md

 please consider running tests from plugin folder, by executing ./tests/run_test.sh. and post resulting log here.
-Please understand, that without clear explanations and useful info the issue may be closed as unreproducable.
-Thatks. -->
+Please understand, that without clear explanations and useful info the issue may be closed as unreproducible.
+Thanks. -->

 **Tests log**
 <!-- copy output of run_tests.sh script here -->